Originally published in 2021, this post has been edited for content and clarity.

-As played by the marvelous Toni Collette, Lynn Sear is the struggling single mother of a child with a very special gift.
-I’m not going to give you a spoiler alert on The Sixth Sense, because even if you haven’t seen the movie, you know that Cole sees dead people.
-Lynn won’t know that until late in the film, so initially you see her worrying about her son’s social skills and the bullying he endures.
-When Cole reveals his secret to his mom, she is reluctant to believe him, but she must confront the truth when he tells her details of her relationship with her own mother that Cole couldn’t possibly have known.
-As the emotions flood Lynn’s face, we feel all the feels.
-Collette rightfully earned an Oscar nomination for her performance (we’ll talk about how incredible Haley Joel Osment is another time).
+As played by the sublime Toni Collette, Lynn Sear is the struggling single mother of a child with a very special gift (spoiler alert: he sees dead people).
+Lynn doesn’t know Cole’s secret, but she does worry about his social skills and the bullying he endures.
+When Cole finally reveals his secret, Lynn is reluctant to believe him until he shares details of her relationship with her own mother that Cole couldn’t possibly have known.
+Cole gives her a message from her mom, the emotions flood Lynn’s face, and we feel all the feels.
+Collette rightfully earned an Oscar nomination for her performance (Haley Joel Osment, so good as Cole, was also nominated).

 - Erin Brockovich – Erin Brockovich (Julia Roberts)

-Erin Brockovich, played by Julia Roberts in an Oscar-winning performance, is a single mom with a potty mouth and a heart of gold.
-How much she loves her children is never in question, even though her parenting methods are somewhat unorthodox.
-Erin’s work schedule means her kids are resentful they don’t get to spend more time with her, but we understand what the children can’t – everything she does is FOR them.
-In an early scene, before Erin goes to work for Ed Masry, she takes her kids out to eat but doesn’t order anything for herself; it’s a tiny, heartbreaking moment that many single moms can no doubt sympathize with.
+Erin Brockovich, played by Julia Roberts in an absurdly entertaining, Oscar-winning performance, is a single mom with a potty mouth and a heart of gold.
+How much she loves her children is never in question, even when she struggles to provide for them.
+Erin’s work schedule means her kids are resentful they don’t get to spend more time with her, but we understand that everything she does is for them.

 - Joyce Byers and Karen Wheeler – Stranger Things (Winona Ryder and Cara Buono)

-Karen Wheeler, played by the lovely Cara Buono, is the anti-Joyce Byers; a traditional stay-at-home mom.
-Karen has three kids and a husband she’s come to resent being ignored by.
-She is sometimes a little too involved in her children’s lives (Jonathan: “Your mom doesn’t knock?”), but then again, she has a strange girl living in her basement for days and doesn’t know it.
-By the third season, Karen is spending quite a lot of time at the pool, where Billy is a lifeguard (and yes, this storyline is still icky, even with the gender roles reversed), and even considers cheating on Ted.
-And she’s got one more surprise – Nancy is learning how to navigate sexism in the workplace, and Karen turns out to be a closet feminist, giving Nancy a pep talk for the ages.
+Karen Wheeler, played by the lovely Cara Buono, is the anti-Joyce Byers; a traditional stay-at-home mom, Karen has three kids and a husband she’s come to resent being ignored by.
+She is way too involved in her children’s lives (Jonathan: “Your mom doesn’t knock?”), but then again, she has a strange girl living in her basement for days and doesn’t know it.
+By the third season, Karen is spending her days at the pool, where Billy is a lifeguard (and yes, this storyline is still icky, even with the gender roles reversed).
+In a surprising twist, though, Karen turns out to be a closet feminist.
+As Nancy is learning how to navigate sexism in the workplace, Karen gives her a pep talk for the ages.
 It’s one of my favorite mother-daughter moments in pop culture.